-According to the United Nations, we have under 12 years to prevent a major climate change crisis.
-Ditching red meat is one way to reduce your impact on the planet, and it benefits your health too.
+According to the United Nations, we have fewer than 12 years to prevent a major climate change crisis.
+Ditching red meat is one way to reduce your impact on the planet, and it benefits your health, too.

 What Is Red Meat?